enrightc/The-Gourmet-Cake-Club/README.md

 ## Overall Website Aim

-The primary aim of the Gourmet Cake Club website is to delight cake enthusiasts with an exquisite collection of high-end, visually stunning cakes, providing a sophisticated platform for discovering and indulging.
+The primary aim of The Gourmet Cake Club website is to delight cake enthusiasts with an exquisite collection of high-end, visually stunning cakes, providing a sophisticated platform for discovering and indulging.
 Each month a new "Cake of the Month" will be added where visitors will be able to find the cake recipe and ingredients.
 In addition to this visitors will be able to find a "Baking Tips" page that answers some of the common questions people have when baking cakes.

 ## External User Goals